Categories: Sleep Apnea Treatment

 What Your Snoring Might Be Saying

-Picture this: it’s bedtime, and you are looking forward to good night’s sleep.
+Picture this: it’s bedtime, and you are looking forward to a good night’s sleep.
 Even though you are not feeling quite as rested as usual these last few months, you know you are sleeping for 7 or 8 hours.
 Just as you are getting settled in, your sleep partner mentions the subject of snoring.
 Specifically, that your snoring has gotten louder, and you sometimes make a snorting or gasping sound while you sleep.
 What is your snoring trying to tell you, and what should you do about it?

 Snoring Could Say “I Had Too Much Too Drink.”